brightcove/brightcove-player-sdk-ios-ima/README.md

 Quick Start
 ===========
-BCOVIMA is a bridge between [Google's IMA iOS SDK v3][googleima] and the [Brightcove Player SDK for iOS][bcovsdk].
-Its use is relatively straightforward.
-This example uses Server Side Ad Rules.
+The BrightcoveIMA plugin is a bridge between [Google's IMA iOS SDK v3][googleima] and the [Brightcove Player SDK for iOS][bcovsdk].
+This snippet shows its basic usage with Server Side Ad Rules.

     [1] IMASettings *imaSettings = [[IMASettings alloc] init];
         imaSettings.ppid = kViewControllerIMAPublisherID;